 The propeller is so important because it is the hardest working part of the entire boat.
 This means there are more chances of your propeller being bent over time.
 This can be a serious issue if left unchecked.

 With all that said, the propeller’s build quality is a major concern when it comes to identifying structural issues and even predicting them.
-Considering modern boats come with such high horsepower levels, the propeller’s build material needs to be top-quality to stay rigid and not bend over time.
+Considering that modern boats come with high horsepower levels, the propeller’s build material needs to be top-quality to stay rigid and not bend over time.

 Some flexibility is important here, as it has to cut the air to create propulsion.
 But it needs to be made of sturdy material to go through the number of rotations it goes through with such a massive torque behind it.

-A Bent Prop — and What it Means for Your Boat
+A Bent Prop — and What It Means for Your Boat

 To put it simply, there are two common types of damages that can happen to the propeller: